b-viktorija/travel-blog-mern/README.md

 ## Project Overview

 Travel Blog is a personal project designed to:
-- Implement frontend development skills using React and Bootstrap;
+- Implement frontend development skills using React;
 - Gain experience in backend development with the MERN stack;
 - Create a platform for travelers to share their adventures and inspire others;